 Walker proposed other changes that seemed at odds with some of his own agenda.
 He has called for faculty members to teach more, but he proposed deleting language in the law that says the university must make “undergraduate teaching its main priority.”
 He cut the command that the system make “effective and efficient use of human and physical resources.”
 He discarded the idea that the system should work “cooperatively with other education institutions and systems.”
 It is unclear if all of these changes are part of the "drafting error."

 The Mission of Mission Statements

 Mission statements, charters and mottoes are of varying worth.

 John Thelin, a professor of higher education history at the University of Kentucky, said charters are the most important of the three because they are legal documents and serious business, very hard to alter and hard for state governments to dismiss or remove.

-He said the oldest colleges and their founders were often merchants who were concerned that their community fulfill its obligation to educate generations of leaders who were literate, principled and concerned about their communities.
+He said the oldestmeaning the oldest? -sj Yes - oldest - Ry colleges and their founders were often merchants who were concerned that their community fulfill its obligation to educate generations of leaders who were literate, principled and concerned about their communities.

 Some of these documents -- the charter for the College of Rhode Island, now Brown University, or the one for the University of Georgia, for instance -- were “enduring and impressive.”

 Of late, though, that is changing.

 “In recent years university mission statements tend to be revised so that they lean dangerously to the omnibus fallacy -- trying to be so encompassing that they become generic and saccharine in tone and content,” Thelin said in an email.
 “I think that is a function of two things: probably reliance on external public relations firms and marketing consultants, and, second, a reflection of the growth, diversity and complexity within an institution -- especially a large state university and its system.”